Cray-HPE/docs-csm/troubleshooting/known_issues/missing_binaries_in_aarch64_images.md

     ```

     From this it was observed that the `libfuse.so.2` library was missing.
 To resolve this, the missing libraries
-    were added explicitly to the ansible playbook where the package was installed.
+    were added explicitly to the Ansible playbook where the package was installed.

-1. Missing dependency on `liblnetconfig.so.4`.
+* Missing dependency on `liblnetconfig.so.4`.

     In this case the missing shared object file was reported directly during the dracut phase of the boot: